Srushti-9/weekday-range-date-picker/README.md

 - User-friendly interface with navigation controls for switching between months and years.
 - Visual indication of selected dates and hover effects for improved usability.
 - Utilization of React hooks for managing component state and lifecycle methods.
+- Change handler function returns the selected date range and weekend dates within that range.

 ## Usage